The Surreal Life: Spin-offs

 The Surreal Life is one of VH1's most spun-off shows, with a complex web of reality series which have had spin-off shows themselves.
 The first spin-off from The Surreal Life was Strange Love, starring Flavor Flav and Brigitte Nielsen, both of season three.
 It premiered in January 2005 and ran for 11 episodes.
 The second spin-off, My Fair Brady, starred Adrianne Curry and Christopher Knight.
 It ran its first season in 2005, concluding with the couple's engagement.
 The second season debuted in the spring 2006, concluding with a wedding.
 The third season premiered on January 20, 2008, and detailed the newlyweds' lives as they prepared to expand their family.

 The Surreal Life: Fame Games reunited cast members of the original Surreal Life series in a competition for cash and prizes.

 Pepa received her own two shows stemming from her popularity on VH1.
 She teamed up with her old partner Cheryl "Salt" James for The Salt-N-Pepa Show, which showcased the two distinct personalities clash on many issues from their break-up as a group in the 1990s to their current reformation.
 The series spanned two seasons.
 In 2010, Pepa also received her own show on VH1 that documented her search for her Mr. Right, titled Let's Talk About Pep.

 Of Love series

 Strange Love itself produced a spin-off show, titled Flavor of Love, which lasted for three seasons, ending with Flav's announcement that he had found his one true love.
 Due to the show's great success, it spawned a successful franchise with Rock of Love with Bret Michaels.

 Contestant dating shows

 Some contestants went on to star in their own dating show spinoffs.
 The first was Flavor of Loves Tiffany Pollard, a.k.a.
 New York, with I Love New York (two seasons).
 Three of her suitors got their own show: Brothers Kamal "Chance" and Ahmad "Real" Givens starred in Real Chance of Love (two seasons) and Frank "The Entertainer" Maresca starred in Frank the Entertainer in a Basement Affair.
+Rock of Love with Bret Michaels had proposed spin-offs that never came to fruition with contestants Heather Chadwell (I Heart Heather), Lacey Conner (I Love Lacey), Destiney Sue Moore (Destiny of Love), and Kristy Joe Muller.
+The spinoffs that actually came to fruition were Daisy of Love featuring Daisy de la Hoya, which aired one season, and Megan Hauserman's Megan Wants a Millionaire, which was pulled after three episodes.